PauloHFS/async-process-poc/README.md

-# idempotency-poc
+# async-process-poc

-Proof of concept to test how to work with idempotency
+Proof of concept to test how to work with async and batch processing

 ## What I want to implement